6 Behaviors That Can Predict Narcissistic Rage

 You’re feeding the narcissist’s ego if you react out of anger or frustration.
 They want to see you feel uncomfortable because it means they’re in control.
 Do your best to take a breath, be calm, and refuse to participate in their antics.

 Try something like meditation or other relaxation techniques.
 Avoid the urge to yell or fight fire with fire.
-If you control rage in yourself, you’re not giving them any ammunition.
+If you control your rage, you’re not giving them any ammunition.

 3. Take a Break